2025 Delhi Red Fort blast: International

 Representatives of several countries and international organisations expressed their condolences and solidarity following the explosion.
 The ambassador of the European Union expressed grief on the incident and said that Europe stands by the people of India.
 The US ambassador said that the United States is closely monitoring the situation and advised its citizens in Delhi to avoid the affected area.
 As per the Russian news agency TASS, the Russian Embassy was reported to be checking whether any of its nationals were impacted.
 Afghanistan, Argentina, France, Iran, Japan, Maldives, and the United Kingdom offered messages of sympathy to the victims and support to India.

 India has not officially named any external entity as responsible for the blast, and Pakistan made no official response to the event.
-However, Chaudhry Anwarul Haq, who was the prime minister in Pakistan administered Kashmir during the event, in a widely circulated video, suggested the possibility of Pakistani state-sponsored terror groups behind the explosion.
+However, Chaudhry Anwarul Haq, the former Prime Minister of Pakistan administered Kashmir, in a widely circulated video, suggested the possibility of militant/insurgent groups based in Pakistan being behind the explosion.